-Re Section 55 Environmental monitoring of the water column
+Environmental monitoring of the water column

 There are currently few internationally accepted standardised methods for monitoring of biological effects in the water column.
-A number of methods are, however, under development.
-The methods have, to a certain extent, also been tested in the field.
-This primarily applies to various biomarkers.
-For the time being, the methods that give the most reliable information about the condition in the environment, are measurement of the concentration levels.
-Measurement of concentration levels in selected organisms will, until standardised methods for impact monitoring have been established, be the main element in the environmental monitoring around petroleum installations on the Norwegian continental shelf.
+A number of methods are, however, under development, and many have been tested in the field.
+This primarily applies to various biomarkers which are being used more and more for monitoring impact and, gradually, for monitoring condition.
+Still, measurement of concentration levels in selected organisms will see further use in the environmental monitoring around petroleum installations on the Norwegian continental shelf.
 The operators shall participate actively in the testing and development of suitable methods for detecting pollution and environmental effects in the water column.
 The Climate and Pollution Agency shall be consulted on significant items during the process.
 As the methods regarding detection of the impact at this stage are still under development and being tested, the guidelines will be regularly revised.